romanmelko/domoticz-splunk/README.md

-# Integration of Domoticz logging and Splunk
+# Integration of Domoticz logging and Splunk for Raspberry PI 4 (ARMv7)
 The idea was to have smart home (Xiaomi SmartHome Kit) events logged into Splunk.
 Domoticz configuration is out of scope

 # How it works